vanzasetia/personal-website/README.md

 # Vanza Setia's Personal Website

-A minimal website that is built with [Eleventy](https://11ty.dev/).
+A minimal website with [Eleventy](https://11ty.dev/).

 I use Windows Terminal with Command Prompt in Windows 10 to develop the website.
-The source code works well if you have the same environment as I do.
-If you are in a different environment, you may need to adjust something.
+The source code works well on that setup.
+Different setup means you may need to adjust something.
 (I am neither endorsing Windows Terminal nor Command Prompt nor Windows 10.)

 ## Setup